Amidst changes, Waterloo Schools continues measures to protect students, staff from COVID-19 - NewsBreak

 Amidst changes, Waterloo Schools continues measures to protect students, staff from COVID-19

-Aug.
-24—WATERLOO — Sam Kreassig was interacting with a steady stream of students and staff Tuesday morning at Hoover Middle School.
+WATERLOO — Sam Kreassig was interacting with a steady stream of students and staff Tuesday morning at Hoover Middle School.
 The assistant principal stood in a sixth-grade hallway as students arrived for school.
 He conferred with teachers, pointed students to classrooms, talked to one boy about his bus schedule and complimented a girl on her hairdo.
-Then, suddenly, the hallway was empty.www.tribuneledgernews.com
+Then, suddenly, the hallway was empty.wcfcourier.com

 Comments / 0